0xEgao/CarbonX/README.md

-# 🌱 CarbonX — Turning Donations into Digital Proof of Environmental Action
+# 🌱 CarbonX — Turning Donations into Environmental Action

 CarbonX is a Web3 donation platform that allows verified, impactful environmental organizations to raise funds through **impact-based NFTs**.
 These NFTs are not just art — they’re minted **only when someone donates**, tying real-world impact to blockchain transparency.